 to customize the procedure, thus significantly reducing your test development times.

 We generally request three known good circuit boards for test development and several known bad boards for test verification.
-Circuit board documentation is not absolutely necessary but can very useful in developing effective test routines.
+Circuit board documentation is not absolutely necessary but can be very useful in developing effective test routines.
 If available, ASCII CAD layout data can greatly assist in the test development process saving time and cost.

 Download the Test Development Information Guide to get a idea for the actual time involved in creating and using a Huntron test routine whether it is developed by you or Huntron Technical Support.

 Contact Huntron Technical Support for more details regarding Test Development services.